mcvm-launcher/mcvm/docs/Package.md

 The main routine that will be in every single package is the `@install` routine.
 This routine is run when the package is installed or updated in order to download files for your game.

 ## Instructions
 Instructions are individual commands that are run inside routines for your package script.
 Instructions are separated by semicolons.
 They often have arguments that can either be an identifier or a string.

-For any argument that takes a `"string"`, you can instead put `$variable` to substitute whatever the value of that variable is.
+### Variables
+Any instruction arguments that take a string can also take a variable, with the syntax `$variable_name`.
+You can also use string substitution to combine multiple variables, with the syntax `"Hello ${variable}!"`.
+This syntax can be escaped in the string using a backslash.
+Using a variable that is not defined directly will cause the routine to fail.
+Using a variable that is not defined in a substitution string will fill it with an empty string.

+### Routine Context
+Most instructions can only be run in certain routines or in routines called by those specific routines.

+Logic, relationships with other packages, and addons can only be used in the `@install` context.

+Metadata like `description` and `authors` can only be used in the `@meta` context.

+### List of Instructions
  * `if {condition} [arguments...] { ... }`: If instructions let you run instructions inside a block only if a condition is met at runtime.
 The valid conditions are:
 	 * `value {x} {y}`: Check if two strings are the same.
 This is meant to be used to check the value of variables.
 	 * `version {pattern}`: Check that the Minecraft version of this instance matches a pattern.